Anastasia-Labs/aiken-design-patterns/README.md

 - One-to-one validator for an input and its corresponding outputs – this is always the validation that executes the most times (i.e. for each output)
-- One-to-many validator for an input and all of its corresponding outputs – this executes as many times as your specified inputs
+- One-to-many validator for an input and all of its corresponding outputs – this executes only once
-- Many-to-many validator for all inputs against all the outputs – this executes only once

-> [!NOTE]
-> Non-redeemer multi variants can only validate UTxOs that are spent via their
-> own contract's spending endpoint.
-In other words, they can only validate UTxOs
-> that are spent from an address which its payment part is a `Script`, such that
-> its included hash equals the wrapping staking validator (which you utilize
-> this function within).

 ### Transaction Level Validator Minting Policy

 Very similar to the [stake validator](#stake-validator), this design pattern couples the spend and minting endpoints of a validator.

-The role of the spending input is to ensure the minting endpoint executes.
-It does so by looking at the mint field and making sure **only** a non-zero amount of its asset (i.e. its policy is the same as the validator's hash, with its name specified as a parameter) are getting minted/burnt.
+In other words, spend logic only ensures the minting endpoint executes.
+It does so by looking at the mint field and making sure a non-zero amount of its asset (i.e. with a policy identical to the provided script hash) are getting minted/burnt.

 The arbitrary logic is passed to the minting policy so that it can be executed a single time for a given transaction.